Intel SST Microphone Not Working: How to Fix it

 It is needless to talk about the importance of a computer’s microphone.
 Just think about all your video chat sessions on Skype or Zoom and the like, and you already realize how much you depend on a functional microphone in your Windows 11 device.

 As such, it may be tough to think of a situation where your microphone is not working.
-However, issues with your microphone can occur for various reasons.
+However, issues with the microphone can occur for various reasons.
 One common issue is when updates are improperly installed; this can cause inconveniences like yours.

 Another possible cause of your problem could be hardware-related, and in such cases, it’s best to consult a technician as soon as possible.

-Furthermore, it is also worth noting that when you upgrade your device to Windows 11, it might affect the functionality of your microphone.
+It is also worth noting that when you upgrade your device to Windows 11, it might affect the functionality of your microphone.

 Why is my mic not working but I can hear?

-It’s possible that your microphone is working just fine, but the volume of your microphone may be turned down too low and people cannot hear you.
+It’s possible that your microphone is working just fine, but the volume of your microphone may be turned down too low, and people cannot hear you.